 Monkeypod trees have also long been touted for their medicinal purposes in select cultures.

-The inner bark and leaves is used as a folk remedy for intestinal distress in the Philippines.
+The inner bark and leaves are used as a folk remedy for intestinal distress in the Philippines.
 In Venezuela, the roots are steamed for hot baths to manage symptoms of stomach cancer.
 Locals of the West Indies, meanwhile, chew the seeds to soothe sore throats.

 Having come by its quirky name through its Greek roots—the Mediterranean culture christened the ornamental tree, Pithecellobium, which loosely translates to “monkey’s earring”—the monkeypod tree additionally serves as a source of food.

 Its pulpy pod produces an anise-flavored fruit, thus explaining why it’s called the “licorice tree” in certain parts of the Caribbean.
-In other cultures, the pulp is used to make a drink that bears resemblance to both tamarind and lemonade.
+In other cultures, its pulp is used to make a drink that bears a resemblance to both tamarind and lemonade.
 And sustenance from the tree isn’t relegated to humans—animals seek out the pods as well.
 Some researchers, in fact, believe that its use as livestock feed is one of the reasons the tree has spread to so many varied environments.

 While it tends to thrive in tropical regions—it’s been naturalized in Hawaii, as well as in Brazil and Puerto Rico—the tree has its sensitivities.